New health issues

 - If you do receive any vaccines outside of UHS, please forward documentation to us so that you do not receive any unnecessary doses after your return to campus.

-- UHS providers are on duty remotely, and can assist with medication refills.
-Call the main number at 410-455-2542 and leave a voicemail with your contact information.
+- Call the main number at 410-455-2542 and leave a voicemail with your contact information.
 Messages are checked approximately every 30 minutes and are relayed to one of our providers.
 If needed, we can schedule you for a telehealth visit.